Charlie929-dot/charlie_vault/英语/小组PPT展示.md

 Third special quality: **Warmth—being kind, not just polite.** Kindness isn’t just saying “please” and “thank you.”🌸❗️ It’s remembering your partner’s <mark style="background: #FF5582A6;">favorite drink</mark>, asking them <mark style="background: #FF5582A6;">“Are you okay?”</mark> when they’re stressed, or even laughing at their <mark style="background: #FF5582A6;">silly jokes</mark>. ❗️🌸Warmth is like sunshine—it makes people feel safe and happy to be with you.🌸 No one falls for someone <mark style="background: #FF5582A6;">cold or too critica</mark>l, but everyone likes being around someone <mark style="background: #FF5582A6;">who cares</mark>.

 ### 结束话语

 To sum up, whether it’s the spiritual resonance between Yang Jiang and Qian Zhongshu, or the three core traits we just discussed—emotional competence, personal charm, and a good attitude toward relationships—they all tell us one thing: Love isn’t about luck or perfect conditions.
 It’s about being sincere, understanding, and kind to others.
 I hope these stories and ideas can bring you some inspiration about love.
 That’s all for my part of the presentation.

-### 分工介绍

-Finally, I’d like to introduce the division of labor for our group’s report:

-- For the PPT production and data collection, we have Wang Jiahe, who helped us organize all the materials and design the slides.
-​
-- For the content planning and discussion guidance, all group members worked together to polish every part of the report.
-​
-- And for the presentation, my partner Yan Jiangnan shared the first three parts with you earlier, and I’m responsible for Parts 4 and 5.

 That's all.
 Thank you all for listening!